-Paul Mena teaches Journalism and News Writing, Journalism for Web and Social Media, and Writing and Ethics.
+Paul Mena teaches Journalism and News Writing, Digital Journalism, Multiplatform Journalism, and Writing and Ethics.
 He received his Ph.D. in Mass Communication from the University of Florida.
 His areas of research are journalism, misinformation, fact-checking, and credibility.
-His academic work has been published in Journalism Practice, Social Media + Society, and Policy & Internet.
+His academic work has been published in Journalism, Social Media + Society, Journalism Practice, Policy & Internet, and Media and Communication.
 He worked as a professional journalist in Ecuador, reporting for BBC News Mundo, El Pais (Spain), and Ecuadorian media.
 As a Fulbright scholar, he obtained his master's degree in Mass Communications and Journalism Studies at the University of South Florida, St. Petersburg.

 Mena, P., Barbe, D., & Chan-Olmsted, S. (2020).
 Misinformation on Instagram: The impact of trusted endorsements on message credibility.
 Social Media + Society, 6(2), 1-9. https://doi.org/10.1177/2056305120935102

 Mena, P. (2020).
 Cleaning up social media: The effect of warning labels on likelihood of sharing false news on Facebook.
 Policy & Internet.
 12(2), 165-183 https://doi.org/10.1002/poi3.214

 Mena, P. (2019).
 Principles and boundaries of fact-checking: Journalists' perceptions.
 Journalism Practice, 13(6), 667-672. https://doi.org/10.1080/17512786.2018.1547655